djiamnot/gdosc/README.md

 ### Sending messages

 First of all, you need to add an **OSCtransmitter** node in your scene.
-It is located in the **Spatial** subtree, between *NavigationMeshInstance* and *Path*.
+It is located in the firt level of the tree, between *HTTPRequest* and *ResourcePreloader*.

 ![OSCtransmitter in creation menu](https://frankiezafe.org/images/7/7c/Godot_gdosc_OSCtransmitter.png)

-Once done, attach a script to it who looks like this:
+Once done, attach a script to it who looks like this:S

 ```python
 extends OSCtransmitter